 - Battery life8 hours battery life per earbud

-So let’s get it out of the way.
-The WF-1000XM4 are Sony’s best true wireless pair yet.
-The question – given the increase in competition and quality – is whether the WF-1000XM4 are the best true wireless earbuds available?
+The WF-1000XM4 are Sony’s best true wireless pair yet, but given the increase in competition and quality – are they the best true wireless earbuds?

 - Smaller, more convenient case

 Once the right position has been found, they stay planted.
 Would I recommend them for workouts?
-I’ve not taken them for a run, but potentially yes, and unlike their predecessor these earbuds don’t require pushes after the fact to keep them seated.
+I’ve not taken them for a run, but potentially yes, the IPX4 rating protects them against some sweat and rain, and unlike their predecessor these earbuds don’t require pushes after the fact to keep them seated.

-There is, I find, a settling in period though.
-With my ear shape, they’ll slot in, and then comes a period where you notice their presence.
-Once that passes, they’re fine.
-If anything, the longer I wore them, the more comfortable they were.
+I find there is a settling in period though but once that passes, they feel fine.
+If anything, the longer I wore them, the more comfortable they became.

-The fit is helped by new polyurethane noise isolation ear-tips.
-With small and large options alongside default medium, the ear-tips feature thousands of little bubbles that dissipate noise, and moreover, mould themselves to the contours of the ear for a tighter fit.
+The fit is helped by Sony’s new polyurethane noise isolation ear-tips.
+With small and large options alongside default medium, the ear-tips feature little bubbles that dissipate noise, and mould themselves to the contours of the ear for a tighter fit.

-I could even hear the bubbles ‘fizz’ in my left ear as I pushed the earbud in (which I imagine could freak some out).
-You could source other ear-tips, but the noise isolation would be hampered.
-You can also swap sizes for each ear (they’re colour coded) for a better fit.
+You could source other ear-tips, but Sony says that could affect the strength of noise isolating design.
+You can swap sizes for each ear (they’re colour coded) for a better fit.

 The controls are responsive, with a range of options that includes activating noise cancelling/ambient sound/Quick Attention, playback (a combination of taps for play/pause, skipping and a long press for voice assistance), and volume control.

 Which function is assigned to which earbud can be configured in the Headphones app.
-You will have to choose between the three options (one for each side), which means you will have to fish your smartphone out to complete one of those actions.
-A slight inconvenience.
+You must choose between the three options (one for each side), which means you will have to fish your smartphone got one of those actions – a slight inconvenience.

 - Improved battery life